Actor Tracy Morgan in intensive care after New Jersey road crash

 "We are working quickly to understand what happened and are cooperating fully with law enforcement to aid their investigation," Simon said.
 “The facts are continuing to unfold.
 If it’s determined that our truck caused the accident, Walmart will take full responsibility."

-One of the best-known black comedians in the United States, Morgan found humor in the often fraught realm of race relations.
+Morgan is one of the best-known black comedians in the United States, finding humor in the often fraught realm of American race relations.

 Several of his celebrity friends, including comedians George Lopez and Andy Richter and the director Jon Favreau, posted messages of support on Twitter.